JuliaAI/LearnAPI.jl/docs/src/index.md

 limitations on the models that can be included in a general interface, or additional complexity needed to cope with exceptional cases.
 Even if a complete user interface for machine learning might benefit from such groupings, a basement-level API for ML should, in our view, avoid them.
-Consequently, model behavour is here articulated using a number of traits.
+In LearnAPI model behavour is articulated using a number of traits.

-For certain models involving a "target" variable (understood in a rather general way - see below) there is a clear-cut classification based on the proxy for the target as actually output by the model.
+That said, for certain models involving a "target" variable (understood in a rather general way - see below) there is a clear-cut classification based on the proxy for the target as actually output by the model.
 Probability distributions, confidence intervals and survival functions are examples of [Target proxies](@ref).
-This API provides types and a trait for classifying models based on the type of target proxy.
+LearnAPI provides a trait for distinguishing such models based on the kind of target proxy.

 ## Methods